GetoarM/EasyBank-Challenge/README.md

 Thanks for checking out this front-end coding challenge.

-Link to the website is here: https://getoarm.github.io/EasyBank-Challenge/
+Link to the website is [Here](https://getoarm.github.io/EasyBank-Challenge/)

 [Frontend Mentor](https://www.frontendmentor.io) challenges you to improve your coding skills by building realistic projects.